 Rushing Creative Directors to communicate their aesthetic brings flashy but short-term results.

 At some point along the way the dynamic began to change as Creative Directors were being placed as mastheads of an aesthetic and rushed to communicate their vision under a brand’s name.
 Once aware of the media attention this brought, there was a shift in focus from interpreting a brand’s DNA to reconstructing it.
-The increased engagement feeds into a cycle of dependency which encourages theatrics and exaggerated emotional displays for quick “hits” rather than fostering a steady, long-term relationship with one Creative Director over time.
+The increased engagement from moving Creative Directors in and out, feeds into a cycle of dependency on a "quick hits", which encourages theatrics and exaggerated emotional displays, rather than fostering a steady, long-term relationship with one Creative Director over time.

-When Creative Directors are quickly moved in and out of the role it creates short term results which might be impressive, but that are actually hollowing out the brand.
+When Creative Directors are frequently moved in and out, it creates short term results which might be impressive, but that are actually hollowing out the brand.
 The reality is that the “not-so-cheap” tricks, smoke, and mirrors are doing nothing to cultivate a relationship with consumers for the long term.
 In this context, Creative Directors are transformed into mascots who compete for the crowd's attention, and brands become zombies merely hosting the creative ideas of an artist, only to then appear soulless and vacant when the Creative Director du jour leaves.

 Allowing Creative Directors ample time to experience the brand allows the opportunity for more authentic co-creation.